Trovemaster/TROVE/docs/source/kinetic.rst

-BASIC-FUNCTION: External sum-of-products KEO of general type
+Basic-Function: External sum-of-products KEO of general type
 ------------------------------------------------------------

 This feature allows user to build their KEO from the existing "basic-functions" using the ``BASIC-FUNCTION`` builder.